eyedeekay/si-i2p-plugin/README.md

 destination\_url.i2p/time is the time which the page in the folder was last recieved.

-When you retrieve a sub-directory of a site or a URL under the site, a new set of named pipes and output files
+When you retrieve a sub-directory of a site or a URL under the domain, a new set of named pipes and output files will be created in a directory corresponding to that URL underneath the destination\_url.i2p/ folder.
+These folders can be created using either the parent/send pipe, which will automatically route it through the correct destination, or through destination\_url.i2p/send which will send it through a specific destination.
+The final behavior of this pipe is not yet determined but may be modified to only allow requests to the already authorized destination or not, as a way of electively sharing information between eepSites if so desired.
+For now, no validation of the intended destination is done in the child proxies.
+A subdirectory managed by a child proxy will look like

+        destination_url.i2p/
+                            subdirectory/
+                                         recv
+                                            cat destination_url.i2p/subdirecctory/recv
+                                         time
+                                            cat destination_url.i2p/subdirectory/time
+                                         del
+                                            echo "y" > destination_url.i2p/subdirectory/del

+Note that the send ane name pipes are not present as they are provided by the managing child proxy.

 What I'm doing right now:
 -------------------------